LoyolaChicagoBooks/introcs-csharp/rst/whilestatements.rst

 (often at the very end).
 Without a change inside the loop, the loop would run forever!

-It is a big deal for beginning students, how to manage all this in general.
+How to manage all of this in general is a big deal for beginning students.
 We will see a number of common patterns in lots of practice.
-We will use the term *successive modification loop* for loops following this pattern.
+We will use the term *successive modification loop* for loops following the pattern above.

 Test yourself: Follow the code.
 Figure out what is printed.
 If it helps, get detailed and play computer: